Mister Magic

 Mister Magic is the fourth album by jazz saxophonist Grover Washington Jr., released in February 1975.
 The album topped both the soul and jazz albums chart and peaked at number ten on the pop chart.

 Critical reception

 Reviewing for The Village Voice in 1975, Robert Christgau found the album "functional" and satisfactory for a commercially successful jazz album: "Washington plays a warm tenor in the pop jazz tradition of Gene Ammons, but the rhythm section percolates danceably, and the result is sexy background music only superficially marred by Bob James's strings."

-In a retrospective review for Allmusic, Scott Yanow gave the album five out of five stars and said that it is "one of Grover Washington Jr.'s best-loved recordings and considered a classic of r&bish jazz."
+In a retrospective review for AllMusic, Scott Yanow said that it is "one of Grover Washington Jr.'s best-loved recordings and considered a classic of r&bish jazz."
 He found Washington to be in "particularly creative form" and called James' arrangements "colorful if somewhat commercial".